Welcome to my Trip Report on my favourite airline, EVA Air!

 Overall rating: 84/100

 It is nice to fly on EVA Air once again, a personal favourite airline of mine.
 It has improved since the first time I flew with this carrier but there are of course improvements to be made to compete against with the top airlines in the world such as Cathay Pacific, Singapore Airlines, Asiana, Qatar Airways and a few others.
 I am not a fan of Hello Kitty but I flew because it was scheduled to do Taipei-Singapore route, the cabin was of the new type (77A) and also the airfare was cheap.
 I like the new products especially the Economy class, I feel that its a notch higher than the previous, the colours of the seat is eye-catching at least to me.
-As for the in-flight service, its still not quite there yet comparing to the top airlines.
-The crew have to learn how to enjoy their jobs and express themselves more to passengers, rather than feeling stress, coping with the high load.
+As for the in-flight service, it's still not quite there yet comparing to the top airlines.
+The crew has to learn how to enjoy their jobs and express themselves more to passengers, rather than feeling stress, coping with the high load.

 Sanrio and EVA Air have certainly done very well in marketing, promoting the Hello Kitty Jet and for this, China Airlines haven't done anything to respond to this aggressive tactic from EVA Air.
 Perhaps they think that not everyone is fond of Hello Kitty and also the airline has better flight timings than its fiercest competitor, which in the sense is quite true.
 Overall, I recommend you to try out the Hello Kitty experience at least once and experience the new products from EVA Air.
-If you have enough mileage points or have money to spare, do try out the Premium Laurel Class, to Taipei or to the U.S. I am not being bias here, but this airline is certainly one of the better airlines out there.
+If you have enough mileage points or have money to spare, do try out the Premium Laurel Class, to Taipei or to the U.S. I am not being biased here, but this airline is certainly one of the better airlines out there.

 Thank you for reading my trip report!